codiren/DesertCarGame/README.md

-Arab Car Game is a multiplayer open world sandbox game made in godot
+Desert Car Game is a multiplayer open world sandbox game made in godot

 Changelog:
 v2.0